Wolverine971/9takes/src/blog/enneagram/enneagram-type-4.md

 ---
-title: 'Enneagram Type 4: The Individualist'
+title: 'Enneagram Type 4: "The Individualist"'
 description: "Dive into the Individualist or Romantic's unique creativity and self-expression.
 Explore how Fours navigate deep emotions and desires."
 author: 'DJ Wayne'
 date: '2023-02-18'